gonuit/dart_http_api/README.md

 }
 ```
 #### How will it work?
 When performing a request via `send` (or `cacheAndNetwork` and `cacheIfAvailable`).
-Request will trawers api links chain to reach HttpLink wich should be the last link.
-HttpLinks calls api by doing request.
-Then all links are receiving api response before it is returned in place of `send` method invocation.
+The request will travers api links chain to reach `HttpLink` which must be the last link.
+HttpLink calls API by making a request.
+Then all links are receiving api response before it is returned in place of the send method invocation.
+Look at the below diagram.
 ```
                                  __________               ____________               __________
 calling send()    |  -request-> | AuthLink |  -request-> | LoggerLink |  -request-> | HttpLink |